Losant/losant-docs/docs/edge-compute/edge-agent-usage.md

   losant/edge-agent
 ```

 Let's break this down a little bit.
 By specifying the `-d` parameter to `docker run`, we are asking the Agent to run in the background so we have control of our terminal after running the Agent.
 The `--restart always` option tells Docker to always restart the container if it were to die unexpectedly or on device boot.
-This aids in keeping your Edge Compute Device up and running with minimal intervention.
+This aids in keeping your Edge Compute device up and running with minimal intervention.
 The `--name` option allows us to name our container so that we may stop and start it more easily in the future.
 The `-e` allows us to enumerate any and all environment variables we would like to pass in as configuration.
 Lastly, the `-v` flag tells `docker run` that we would like to mount our host folder `/var/lib/losant-edge-agent/data` as `/data` inside the container.
 Note, by specifying an image `losant/edge-agent` without a tag, we are asking for the `latest` tag of the Agent.
 It is recommended that you select a version- `losant/edge-agent:1.0.0` for example.

 ## Managing The Edge Agent